xDSN-v-1/xdsn.net/README.md

-# Collapse OS
+# XDSN OS

 *Bootstrap post-collapse technology*

-Collapse OS is a z80 kernel and a collection of programs, tools and documentation that allows you to assemble an OS that, when completed, will be able to:
+XDSN_os is a z80 kernel and a collection of programs, tools and documentation that allows you to assemble an OS that, when completed, will be able to:

 1. Run on minimal and improvised machines.
-2. Interface through improvised means (serial, keyboard, display).
+2. Interface through improvised meanserial, keyboard, display).
 3. Edit text files.
 4. Compile assembler source files for a wide range of MCUs and CPUs.
 5. Read and write from a wide range of storage devices.
 6. Replicate itself.

-Additionally, the goal of this project is to be as self-contained as possible.
-With a copy of this project, a capable and creative person should be able to manage to build and install Collapse OS without external resources (i.e. internet) on a machine of her design, built from scavenged parts with low-tech tools.

 ## Organisation of this repository